 Learning to be adaptable!

 Every stage of life has its strengths, and we should be willing to exploit those strengths.
 The natural progression of life is one of accumulated wisdom and knowledge.
-As far as I’m concerned, that’s something to be enthusiastic about.
+Add some youthful enthusiasm to all that accumulated knowledge and you’ll have good reason to feel excited about each new day.